Just Eat Takeaway: Founding and development

 Takeaway.com agreed on 1 February 2019 to sell its interest in Takeaway.com Asia (Vietnammm.com) to Woowa Brothers, with completion on 15 February 2019.

 In July 2019, Takeaway.com announced proposals to take over Just Eat.
 In January 2020, 80.4% of Just Eat shareholders approved Takeaway.com's acquisition deal.
 Although Just Eat became a subsidiary of Takeaway.com on 3 February 2020, the British Competition and Markets Authority ordered on the following day that no integration should take place and that the brands should be kept separate until their investigation is completed.
 On 23 April 2020, the Competition and Markets Authority announced that it was unconditionally approving Just Eat's merger with Takeaway.com.

 In June 2020, the company announced that it would acquire, in an all-stock transaction, US-based Grubhub—valuing the deal at $7.3 billion.

 The company was reported to be in talks with Prosus to sell its 33% stake, inherited from Just Eat, in Brazilian food delivery company iFood, which operated in Brazil and Colombia, in July 2020.
-The company already had a partnership with iFood in these two countries.
 It completed the sale of its stake in iFood to Prosus for €1.8 billion in August 2022.

 The firm became the sponsors of the UEFA men's club and women's competitions on 22 March 2021, after being awarded the first-ever sponsorship contract for the UEFA Euro 2020.

 In July 2021, the company announced it would acquire Slovak market leader Bistro.sk; the acquisition was completed in October.
 The company withdrew from operations in Norway and Portugal in April 2022, and discontinued its operations in Romania in June 2022.

 In April 2022, following investor pressure, the company announced it was considering a full or partial sale of Grubhub.
 It confirmed the sale of Grubhub to restaurant chain Wonder Group Inc for $650m in November 2024.

-In November 2024, the company announced it would be delisting its shares from the London Stock Exchange, making Amsterdam, where it was headquartered, the sole location where its shares could be traded.

-In February 2025, the investment firm Prosus announced that it would acquire the company for €4.1 billion; Prosus, which also owned 25% of rival Delivery Hero (German), 4% of Meituan (China), and 25% of Swiggy (India), had originally planned to purchase UK-based Just Eat in 2019, to prevent the eventual merger of Just Eat and Takeaway.com.
-The transaction was completed in October.